vrtmrz/obsidian-livesync/docs/setup_own_server.md

 *Remember to replace the path with the path to your local.ini*

 ### Docker Compose
 Create a directory, place your `local.ini` within it, and create a `docker-compose.yml` alongside it.
+Make sure to have write permissions for `local.ini` and the about to be created `data` folder after the container start.
 The directory structure should look similar to this:
 ```
 obsidian-livesync
 ├── docker-compose.yml